 Instructions

 Prepare the Ingredients: Heat vegetable oil in a large pan or wok over medium-high heat.
 Add diced onion and minced garlic, and sauté until they become translucent and aromatic for about 2 minutes.
-Add the bird chilies, lemongrass, and kaffir lime leaves, stirring frequently for another minute to release their flavors.
+Add the bird's eye chilies, lemongrass, and kaffir lime leaves, stirring frequently for another minute to release their flavors.

 Cook the Shrimp: Increase the heat to high and add the shrimp to the pan.
-Stir-fry until they turn pink and opaque, about 3-4 minutes.
-Push the shrimp to one side of the pan.
-Add the cherry tomatoes to the space, cooking for 1-2 minutes until they soften.
+Stir-fry until they turn pink and opaque, about 2-3 minutes.
+Remove the shrimp from the pan.

 Incorporate the Eggs:Push the rice mixture to one side of the pan.
 Pour the beaten eggs into the empty side and scramble until fully cooked.
 Once cooked, mix the eggs into the rice.
+Add the cooked shrimp and tomatoes.

 Video